An Overview of Moso Bamboo

 When you have some Moso bamboo seeds, you can start your own bamboo forest with as much effort as it takes to grow any other plant.
 With your order, you will receive the fresh seeds of Phyllostachys Moso, as well as cultivation instructions.
 Moso bamboo is used for an array of products, including timber, fencing, furniture, construction materials, paper pulp, plywood, flooring, musical instruments, utensils, as well as rayon for the textile industry.

-How to sow and care for Moso Bamboo Seeds
+How to Sow and Care for Moso Bamboo

 Note: This Overview is intended as a guide only since cultural practices and climatic conditions may vary.